biozoo/ViralShunt_SEATS/README.md

 Datasets and documentation of all analytical procedures used from a scientific paper, "_Viral shunt in tropical oligotrophic ocean_"

 This repoitory containes high-frequency microbial data collected from South-East Asia Time Series station (i.e. SEATS; 18 oN, 116 oE).
-The users should contact the database administrator (fkshiah@gate.sinica.edu.tw) and strictly follow the terms of use below
+The users should contact the database administrator (fkshiah@gate.sinica.edu.tw) and strictly follow Terms of Use below
 # Terms of Use
 I. You must acknowledge the use of content.